 - 3 hours of preparation for the checkride per 61.109 A 4

-That is 9 hours total with the additional 11 minimum hours of authorized instruction by CFI Part 61 Subpart H required would typically consisting of:
+That is 9 hours total with the additional 11 minimum hours of “dual flight instruction” conducted by by CFI Part 61 Subpart H required and would typically consisting of:

 - Additional time above the minimum 9 hours requirement above for night, instrument and checkride prep,